SahilPulikal/Geo-Tracking-of-Waste/README.md

 # Geo Tracking of Waste
-This repo contains the code for my B.E.
-Final year project.
+This repo contains the code for our Final year project.

 ### Team Members:
 1. Sahil Pulikal